The Institute for Research in Schools announces launch of national STEM framework

 The R&I Framework has been written to complement existing school curricula and programmes rather than requiring teachers and school leaders to reinvent the wheel.
 We have ensured that the framework takes into account current educational policy and school performance indicators including Ofsted, statutory careers guidance and 14-to-18 qualification requirements.

 To complement the R&I Framework, IRIS will launch the STEM Research and Innovation in Schools Quality Mark in 2022.
-This quality mark will be awarded at three levels (bronze, silver and gold) and is designed to recognise and celebrate schools across the UK that are providing an exceptional STEM education.
+This quality mark will be awarded at three levels (bronze, silver and gold), designed to recognise and celebrate schools across the UK that are providing an exceptional STEM education.

 The benefits to students of carrying out authentic research are well documented and far-reaching, from developing skills sought after by employers, growing science capital and helping to address the UK STEM skills gap to increasing confidence and enhancing classroom learning.
 The Institute for Research in Schools and our partners strongly believe that research in schools has the potential to transform lives – and the educational landscape.

-IRIS supports schools in incorporating STEM research and innovation into their students’ experience in order to capture and encourage young talent.
-We nurture the STEM research pipeline, promoting careers in research to all students, regardless of background.
+IRIS supports schools in incorporating STEM research and innovation into their students’ experience, in order to capture and encourage young talent.
+We nurture the STEM research pipeline by promoting careers in research to all students, regardless of background.

 To find out more about the STEM Research and Innovation in Schools Framework and Quality Mark, or to get involved, please email email@example.com.